 Smart Manufacturing Data

 These days everyone is talking about their manufacturing data.
-As computer technology has evolved we’ve become much more efficient and accustomed to collecting and having access to unprecedented volumes of data.
+As digital technologies have evolved we’ve become much more efficient and accustomed to collecting and having access to unprecedented volumes of data.
 You could argue that you can never have too much data but actually, what you can never have too much of is information.
 Cutting through all the noise and getting to the answers that will support decisions on real business issues is the true challenge and purpose of data.

 Whether you are a multi-million pound OEM or an independent manufacturer with a handful of machines, manufacturing activity and performance data can help you to find the answers that will support smarter decisions, improve operational efficiency, and generate sustainable smart manufacturing methodologies.

 Manufacturing data as a business asset